MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 Each meeting that a user schedules will get assigned a unique conference ID.
 Although a conference ID will be automatically created and assigned to a user, there may be times when a user doesn't want to use this one and you want to set it to a certain number, or your users can't remember or have lost their conference ID.
 You can use the Skype for Business admin center and Windows PowerShell to view, change, and reset their conference ID.

-1. Entre no Office 365 com sua conta corporativa ou de estudante.
+1. Entre com sua conta corporativa ou de estudante.

 2. Vá para o centro de administração > **Skype for Business** e, no painel de navegação esquerdo, clique em **videoconferência**.